sbrink/todox-phoenix/README.md

 TodoItem |> Repo.get!(id) |> Repo.delete!
 ```

+Try inspecting response from each of these commands.
+Also, try writing your own queries; here are some ideas:

+- find out the name of last update time column, then get top 3 recently updated todo items
+- create 50 todo items, called "Item 1", "Item 2", etc; use `Enum.each` and ranges
+- remove all those 50 todo items, but without removing any with different names

 **Hints:** You can learn more about the fascinating Ecto query syntax in [Ecto.Query documentation](https://hexdocs.pm/ecto/Ecto.Query.html).

 Using IEx, you'll be able to quickly act on your database.
 And with IEx's ability to plug into running production application, you'll be able to do that on production easier than ever.